-The latest report on tubercolosis by WHO is available as the Global Tuberculosis Report 2018.
-The lastest WHO Guidelines on tuberculosis infection prevention and control, 2019 update are available on theofficial WHO website.
-There latst WHO document about Latent TB Infection (LTBI) is Latent TB Infection : Updated and consolidated guidelines for programmatic management.
+This year report on tubercolosis by WHO is the Global Tuberculosis Report 2018.
+Last WHO Guidelines on tuberculosis infection prevention and control, 2019 update are available on the official WHO website.
+Last WHO document about Latent TB Infection (LTBI) is Latent TB Infection : Updated and consolidated guidelines for programmatic management.

 The theme of World TB Day 2019 is – ‘It’s time’ – puts the accent on the urgency to act on the commitments made by global leaders to: Scale up access to prevention and treatment; Promote equitable, rights-based and people-centered TB response; Ensure sufficient and sustainable financing including for research; Promote an end to stigma and discrimination; Build accountability.

 On September 26th 2018, the UN Headquarter in New York City hosted the first-ever United Nations High-Level Meeting on TB under the theme: “United to end tuberculosis: an urgent global response to a global epidemic“.
 The General Assembly adopted the Declaration of the first-ever United Nations High Level Meeting on TB.
 More than 1,000 people attended the UN High-Level Meeting on TB 2018 with 15 Heads of State/Government, more than 100 ministers/country delegations, more than 360 civil society representatives and other stakeholders (among them Updating medicina del lavoro), and 10 UN agencies.
 More information about the event are available on the WHO official website.